top of page

 1. Provide leadership, coordination, and implementation of all administrative and operational processes for managing, supporting, and ensuring timely progress and documentation of HEALTH–RCMI activities.

-2. Enhance institutional infrastructure and environment to accelerate bold health-equity research in addictions and cancer prevention.
+2. Enhance institutional infrastructure and environment to accelerate bold research in addictions and cancer prevention.

-3. Accelerate discovery and increase the scientific productivity of scientists underrepresented in the health sciences through increased extramural funding, high-impact peer-reviewed publications, policy briefs, professional presentations, and effective dissemination and implementation activities in the community.
+3. Accelerate discovery and increase the scientific productivity of early-stage investigators in the health sciences through increased extramural funding, high-impact peer-reviewed publications, policy briefs, professional presentations, and effective dissemination and implementation activities in the community.

-4. Deliver career enhancement activities and research opportunities for underrepresented minoritized (URM) postdoctoral fellows and assistant professors.
+4. Deliver career enhancement activities and research opportunities for early-stage investigators postdoctoral fellows and assistant professors.

 CORE STAFF